 The Investment Asymmetry

-Aided families enter the program through a different door.
-The program took an active step to make their participation possible.
-That step changes the meaning of the registration from a purchase into a partnership.
-The cost-benefit recalculation is still present at renewal, but it's filtered through a different lens.
-The program already showed up for them once, in a way that mattered, and that memory affects every subsequent decision.
+Aided families enter through a different door.
+The program took an active step to make their participation possible, and that step changes the meaning of the registration from a purchase into a partnership.
+The cost-benefit recalculation is still present at renewal, but it's filtered through a different lens, because the program already showed up for them once in a way that mattered.
+This is the same dynamic that drives loyalty wherever an organization invests in a customer: the investment functions as a relationship-defining act, with no resemblance to a giveaway in how it's remembered when alternatives appear.

 The Identity Effect